apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Minnesota reports rare human death from rabies**
+**NC Lt.
+Gov. Mark Robinson hospitalized with second-degree burns following incident at campaign event**

-You can read more about it [here](https://abcnews.go.com/US/wireStory/minnesota-reports-rare-human-death-rabies-114299649).
+You can read more about it [here](https://www.cnn.com/2024/09/27/politics/mark-robinson-hospitalized/index.html).

 ## Requirements
 - Python 3.8